tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 #### FinalizeBlock

-When the Consensus algorithm decides on a block locally, Tendermint uses `FinalizeBlock` to send the current block's hash, height, transactions, etc., which the Application uses to transition its state.
+When the Consensus algorithm decides on a block, Tendermint uses `FinalizeBlock` to send the current block's hash, height, transactions, etc., which the Application uses to transition its state.

 The Application should remember the latest height from which it